jeffqchen/Saturn8DINMod/README.md

 <img src="./Pics/XRGB_pinout.jpg" width="300px" />

 This design has been verified only on VA 2& 3, as well as the V-Saturn.
 If your Saturn is from a different model, the metal shield might be incompatible with the 3D-printed piece.
-You might need to trim the piece or your metail shield in order for it to fit (or you could provide me with some measurements so I can design a compatible one.)
+You might need to trim the piece or your metal shield in order for it to fit (or you could provide me with some measurements so I can design a compatible one.)

 -------------
 ## Explanation